mauriciovigolo/keycloak-angular/docs/project/proposals/request-for-change/documentation-improvement.md

 ### Project Folder

 A project folder will be created inside the docs.
-It will shelter the proposals and the roadmap.
+It will shelter the proposals and the project roadmap.

 The proposals folder will have the following structure:

-* request-for-change:
-* to-be-evaluated:
-* in-progress:
-* done:
-* to-be-evaluated:

-<TBD> // End this documentation and the content explanation for which folder.
+* request-for-change: folder to place the proposal for a new feature or library enhancement.
+* to-be-evaluated: after requesting the team will analyse the RFC and check if it is worth to be included.
+* in-progress: after evaluation the proposal will be developed.
+In this phase it will be in the in-progress folder.
+* done: after developed and incorporated to the library, the document will be placed in this folder.
+Then the documentation will be updated in accordance to this doc and will be available for future access.

+**Why it is important to document the proposals?** Because it is a way to better think about a new feature, get the community opinion and if approved it will help to built the library documentation.

 ### API Documentation